bryzgaloff/lenakeepbot/README.md

 # lenakeepbot
-Telegram bot to store messages for a week
+Telegram bot to store messages for a day